Reduce Dementia Risk When You Have Diabetes

 • De-clutter your home office of unnecessary papers.
 Only keep what is needed and make it easy to locate.
 Use your computer to keep records instead of loose papers.

-• Maintain a healthy body weight.
-Data collected by the CDC in 2021 states “41.9% of seniors are obese.”
+• Continue to maintain a healthy body weight.
+Data collected by the CDC in 2021 states “41.9% of seniors over 65 are obese.”
 Low grade chronic inflammation is generated in obesity which can cause brain changes and neurodegeneration.
 “Obesity substantially raises the risk of dementia and diabetes.”

 • Include Omega 3s.
 The brain is mostly composed of fats.
 Higher levels of Omega 3s are “consistently associated with a lower risk of dementia and lower overall cognitive decline.”